 Private operating foundations are similar to private foundations to a large extent but they also have active programs like those found in a public charity.
 For this reason, many consider these foundations to be a hybrid between public charities and private foundations.

 IRS regulations on private operating foundations are similar to those on private foundations and donations are still tax-deductible.
-Given that both private foundations and private operating foundations typically have donors with close ties to the charity, they are not scrutinized the way the other types of nonprofit organizations or foundations like say, public charities are.
 A few examples of a private operating foundation are the J. Paul Getty Trust and the Scoliosis Research and Education Foundation.